hanxiaomax/Learncpp_CN/docs/13-2-classes-and-class-members.md

 By convention, class names should begin with an upper-case letter.

-Best practice
+!!! success "最佳实践"

 	Name your classes starting with a capital letter.

 Here’s another example of a class: